-- (i) A description of risk-mitigation techniques used by the insurer in connection with contracts issued to pooled funds representing multiple employer-sponsored plans; - (i) An unqualified opinion by a qualified actuary with expertise in these matters as to the adequacy of the consideration charged by the insurer for the risks it has assumed with respect to the contracts in the class to which the plan of operation applies; - (k+) A statement that the actuarial opinion and memorandum required by Section 10 shall include, with respect to the class of contracts to which the plan of operation applies: - If a payment has been made by the insurer in the prior reporting period under a contract in the class, the amount of aggregate risk charges (net of administrative expenses) for contracts in the class, and the aggregate amount of any losses incurred; and - (ii) An inventory of all material unilateral contract termination events in the class that have not been cured within the time period specified and that have occurred during the prior reporting period but where the company decided not to terminate the contract. - (2) Review of the plan of operation by the commissioner may necessitate requests for information to supplement that furnished pursuant to Paragraph (1).
+- (h) An unqualified opinion by a qualified actuary with expertise in these matters as to the adequacy of the consideration charged by the insurer for the risks it has assumed with respect to the contracts in the class to which the plan of operation applies; - (i) A statement that the actuarial opinion and memorandum required by Section 10 shall include, with respect to the class of contracts to which the plan of operation applies:(i) If a payment has been made by the insurer in the prior reporting period under a contract in the class, the amount of aggregate risk charges (net of administrative expenses) for contracts in the class, and the aggregate amount of any losses incurred; and(ii) An inventory of all material unilateral contract termination events in the class that have not been cured within the time period specified and that have occurred during the prior reporting period but where the company decided not to terminate the contract. - (2) Review of the plan of operation by the commissioner may necessitate requests for information to supplement that furnished pursuant to Paragraph (1).
 Replies made in compliance with this paragraph should be made in sufficient detail that any follow-up correspondence can be held to a minimum.